community-react/React-All/README.md

 # React-All

+## Project Status  🚧
+Under Construction 🏗️

-A all in one React, React Native,  production solution
+<b>An all in one React, React Native,  production solution

+Building at scales not easy, creating a dependable client stack should be.